FIRST TIME USER?

 IT'S BEST TO ENTER YOUR DISTANCE ON THE DAY YOU RUN.
 (Don't worry about entering "0" if you don't run.
 It's not necessary.

 ENTER ONLY ONE TIME FOR A GIVEN DATE: IF YOU RUN MULTIPLE TIMES A DAY make sure your entry is the TOTAL of the miles you covered for the day.
-For example: Pat "runs" 7 miles in the morning and enters the mileage in the system, then does 3 miles later in the day.
-There is no second screen for Pat to enter 3 miles.
-IF Pat enters a 3 (overriding the 7) Pat will be credited with 3 miles.
-The system does not add the miles together for you.
-In this case, Pat should enter 10 miles when Pat makes the second entry.
+For example: Pat "runs" 7 miles in the morning and 3 in the afternoon.
+Pat should make ONE entry with the sum of Pat's runs.
+In this case,10.

 WHICH MILES/KILOMETERS COUNT?